ccamara/pest-project/content/about/indicators-matrix.md

 # Hero widget.
 widget = "hero"  # See https://wowchemy.com/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 47  # Order that this section will appear.

-title = "Post-pandemic Equitable and Sustainable Transport"
+title = "Indicators' Matrix"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
 hero_media = ""